EwStinky/FelixToolbox/README.md

 - `library/`: Directory containing every python file created, each file is corresponding to processing of a tool.
   - `__init__.py`: file selecting all the required python files needed for the tool processing.
   - `toolName.py`: file containing all the processes for the use of this tool.
+  - `utilsLibrary.py`: file containing several functions that is or could be used in several library (ex: decorators).
 - `ui/`: Directory containing UI files for each tool that requires one.
   - `__init__.py`: file selecting all the required python files needed for the tool's UI.
   - `toolName.ui`: UI file personalized for each specific tool.
+  - `toolName_Dialog.py`: files containing all the functions to run and manage the tool's UI.
-  - `utils.py`: file containing several useful classes or functions the correct use and management of the UI.
+  - `utils.py`: file containing several useful functions or variables that facilitate the management of the UIs.
 - `__init__.py`: file initializing the QGIS plugin.
 - `FelixToolBox_menu.py` : file containing the plugin's framework for its menu and submenus.
 - `LICENSE` : GNU GENERAL PUBLIC LICENSE